BigBIueWhale/openwebui_config/README.md

 3. In `llm_server_windows/.ollama`, copy `.ollama/models/manifests/registry.ollama.ai/library/qwq/32b` to create an additional identical file: `.ollama/models/manifests/registry.ollama.ai/library/qwq/32b_high`.
 This will allow us to create two separate configs for the same qwq:32b model- which will appear as two separate models in the model selection dropdown.

+4. Choose a PC on the local network on which to install Docker.
+This PC will be the OpenWebUI server and the load balancer.

-4. Run an [ollama_load_balancer](https://github.com/BigBIueWhale/ollama_load_balancer/) docker instance on the local network.
+5. Run an [ollama_load_balancer](https://github.com/BigBIueWhale/ollama_load_balancer/) docker instance on the local network.
 Use the [dockerfile configuration](https://github.com/BigBIueWhale/ollama_load_balancer/blob/master/README.md#docker) provided.
 Specify in the CLI arguments the IP addresses of each of the AI computers, and give them names.
 Make sure to pass flag `--timeout 60` to allow for prompt ingestion delays.
 Set this Rust executable to run on boot.

-5. Choose a PC on the local network on which to install Docker.
-This PC will be the OpenWebUI server.

 ## Downloads